infotroph/efrhizo/efrhizo-log.md

 OK, but the full run was OK last night... what's going on?

-First some administratve changes to make this easier to track down.
+First some administrative changes to make this easier to track down.
 I didn't notice the wrong-script error above at first, so let's be clearer about that in the output. added lines to `mix_tube_depth.sh` and `mix_crop_tube_depth.sh` to echo script name when they start.
 While I'm at it, made crop name-to-number mapping in `mix_crop_tube_depth.R` nicer-looking.

+Edited `pred_tot` definition in `mix_tube_depth.stan` to integrate from 0.1 cm, so it matches the integration used in `mix_crop_tube_depth.stan`.
+Hopefully this will stabilize estimates here as well.